mkschleg/hugo-website-source/content/braindump/white2015_developing_a_predictive_approach_to_knowledge.md

 They use the usual approximate notation \\(\hat{v}(s, \mathbf{w}) \approx v(s; \pi, \gamma, z)\\). where \\(\mathbf{w} \in \mathbb{R}^n\\).
 This paper primarily uses linear function approximation \\(V\_t \triangleq \hat{v}(S\_t, \mathbf{w}\_t) = \mathbf{x}\_t^\top \mathbf{w}\\).
 Because of this formulation, we can learn any GVF using typical RL algorithms (TD(\\(\lambda\\)), GTD(\\(\lambda\\)), GQ(\\(\lambda\\)), \\(\ldots\\) ).

-Another important quality is that of Independence of Span  "[link](https://arxiv.org/abs/1508.04582)".
+Another important quality is that of Independence of Span (<a href="#citeproc_bib_item_1">Van Hasselt and Sutton 2015</a>).
 We will not discuss this in detail, but at a basic level the TD algorithm (with some minor corrections) emerges from an analytical study looking for an algorithm to predict independent of span.

 ### A Horde of Demons {#a-horde-of-demons}